szabgab/codeandtalk.com/README.md

 TODO
 -----
-* Add Twitter logo.
-* Add Facebook logo.
+* Add Twitter, GitHub and home logo to people and events where relevant.
 * Describe the use of the site.

 * Convert all the data files to JSON, beautidy them.
 * Create skeleton for each file-type.

+* Include picture of each speaker?
 * Include logo of each event?
 * Improved UI!